How Windows Ranks Drivers

 Windows assigns a rank to a driver that matches a device.
 The rank indicates how well the driver matches the device.
 A driver rank is represented by an integer that is equal to or greater than zero.
 The lower the rank, the better a match the driver is for the device.

-The rank of a driver is a composite value that depends on how a driver is signed, the features that are supported by the driver, and the type of match between the device identification strings that are reported by a device and the device identification strings that are specified in the entries of an INF Models section of a driver INF file.
+The rank of a driver is a composite value that depends on a driver's signature, the features that are supported by the driver, and the type of match between the device identification strings that are reported by a device and the device identification strings that are specified in the entries of an INF Models section of a driver INF file.

 A rank is represented by a value of type DWORD.
 A rank is sum of a signature score, a feature score, and an identifier score.
 A rank is formatted as 0xSSGGTHHH, where S, G, T, and H are four-bitfields and the SS, GG, and THHH fields represent the three ranking scores, as follows:

-The signature score ranks a driver according to how a driver is signed.
+The signature score ranks a driver based on whether its signature is trusted.
 The signature score depends only on the value of the SS field.
 An unspecified signature score is represented as 0xSS0000000.

 For an overview on how Windows Vista and later versions of Windows use a driver's signature to determine how the driver is installed, see Signature Categories and Driver Installation.